-In late June 1990 the Minster of Agriculture and Fisheries introduced the "Farming and Fisheries Industries Development Act" in the Legislature.
-This act was passed by an Order of the Lieutenant Governor in Council July 23, 1990.
+In 1989 the Minster of Agriculture and Fisheries introduced Bill 44, the "Farming and Fisheries Industries Development Act" which was passed by the BC Legislature.
+Under this legislation, the "Grain Industry Development Fund Regulation" was passed by an Order of the Lieutenant Governor in Council July 26, 1990.